timmattison/ubiquiti-video/README.md

 NOTE: In this document we assume your DVR's IP address is `192.168.1.1`.
 If it is different you'll need to adjust the commands and `.env` file accordingly.

+NOTE: If you have problems check the troubleshooting section at the bottom.

 ## How to use this script

 If you've never run this script before run the steps in the `Setup` section below.